christophstrasen/PromiseKeeper/docs/WorldScanner_briefing.md

 - `router.emitSquare(squareCtx)` / `router.emitRoom(roomCtx)` – dispatch a validated context to listeners.
 Throws if required fields are missing.
 - `router.buildSquareCtx(square, overrides?)` – returns a `SquareCtx` with derived identifiers (`squareId`, chunk coords, room fields).
 Optional `overrides` merge onto the result.
 - `router.buildRoomCtx(roomDef, overrides?)` – returns a `RoomCtx` with validated ids and building reference.
+- `router.tagContext(ctx)` – optional helper to append custom metadata before emission (e.g., `ctx.tags`).
+Router automatically injects `ctx.sourceScanner` and `ctx.instanceId`.

 Routers are per-scanner-instance; do not cache them globally.
 Logging is left to the scanner (feel free to use `print`, `Events` helpers, or your own logger).
+Every emitted context is enriched with:

+- `ctx.sourceScanner` – the registered scanner ID (e.g., `ws.square.nearby.delta`, `MyMod.lootSweeper`).
+- `ctx.instanceId` – the handle corresponding to the enabled instance (unique per `WS.enableScanner` call).
+- Any metadata you append via `router.tagContext`.

 ### Emitting Contexts (for scanner authors)